tiangolo/full-stack/{{cookiecutter.project_slug}}/README.md

 * `docker-compose.admin.yml`: additional services for administration or utilities with their configurations, like PGAdmin and Swagger, that are not needed during testing and use external images (don't need to be built or create images).
 * `docker-compose.build.yml`: build directories and Dockerfiles.
 * `docker-compose.deploy.yml`: Docker Swarm mode cluster deployment configurations.
 Includes volumes, node constraints, Traefik labels for path based proxy forwarding, TLS (HTTPS) certificate generation with Traefik and Let's encrypt, Docker network configurations for Traefik internal proxy and public proxy, production specific environment variables, production specific Traefik internal proxy configurations.
 * `docker-compose.images.yml`: image names to be created, with environment variables for the specific tag.
-* `docker-compose.test.yml`: testing specific additional container to be used only during testing.
+* `docker-compose.test.yml`: specific additional container to be used only during testing, mainly the container that tests the backend and the APIs.

 ## URLs